This is a 10-day email course for people facing a period of change and renewal – and whenever New Year’s approaches.

-If you want to see the Table of Contents of the first edition Workbook, look here on Scribd.
+If you want to see the Table of Contents of the Workbook, look here on Scribd.
 If you look further, you’ll find a few templates there that become relevant during the course.
 (And also some of my old essays).

 Here’s what one user of Life’s Battle Plan said:

 I wanted to let you know how much I enjoyed your email series.
 It was quite a journey, but I feel so much more focused and ready for the year.
-Here’s what I found supremely useful and great:
+Here’s what I found supremely useful and great:–Beth Darrow

 – the Present Pain List: it’s all so true, and it’s great to focus on clearing things